kevincostnerha/codeforce/README.md

   Landing page from which users will be able to navigate to other pages.
 Using the Ember theming we designed it in a way to make it more accessible using a combination of a navigation menu, custom buttons, and a search bar.
 As well as a user option for users to login to check on their information.
 ![image](https://user-images.githubusercontent.com/29414102/147257825-f40b0940-709d-475c-be9f-ac56f3c54a21.png)

-Storage Unit page from which
+Storage Unit page from which the user can find more information regarding the storage unit they're interested in.
 ![image](https://user-images.githubusercontent.com/29414102/147257944-c28e3d50-10b6-4d4d-bb41-c7755b161fcc.png)

 Account Unit page from which an Aura Component communicates with a Lightning Web Component to show the Storage Unit Custom Objects associated with the current User.
 Additionally it offers a component to view Storage Unit Location Objects in aggregate.